What Causes Fibromyalgia Night Sweats and Hot Flashes?

 Coping Strategies for Fibromyalgia Night Sweats and Hot Flashes

-Temperature sensitivity can be difficult to predict and to control, but there are a few steps you can take to ease the sudden discomfort and the persistent distraction.
+Temperature sensitivity can be difficult to predict and to control, but there are a few steps you can take to ease the sudden discomfort and the persistent distraction of fibromyalgia night sweats and hot flashes.

 Sudden hot or cold episodes can interrupt your sleep and your daily routine, so try to stay a step ahead with some preventative measures and a good plan of action: